Good article Caleb—a valuable take on some of the forces that drive us.

 - Minutes of porn use in males causes their dopamine receptors to go crazy without even touching themselves yet.
 This is driven by the Coolidge Effect.

 As a side note, this research was a large factor in what led me from my move away from liberal values to conservative values.
 Our biology doesn’t reward liberal values too much, much in the same way that failing the marshmellow test for immediate gratification doesn’t promote long-term success.

 To build better pathways in myself and decrease bad ones, I started researching ways in which I can cause the release of such things.
 The main ways I found are:

-- Abstaining from a goal, not accomplishing a goal hinders dopamine and may even release deterrent hormones.
+- Abstaining from a goal or not accomplishing a goal, will hinder dopamine and may even release deterrent hormones.
 Every time we fail at finishing a task, we strengthen a negative submodality to deter us from that goal.

 - Runner’s High.
 Around 45 minutes into an aerobic activity, that is gradually built up, one will start to get a flood of endorphins, including some of the ones used in rewards and love.
 Compounding this with the other two points will assist in the consistent release of runners high providing you hit your activity goals each time you commence your run.

 If you know others, let me know!
 Would be cool to setup a sort of ad-hock bio/hormone/chemical hacking group through hopefully natural (non-drug-induced) actions.